ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 ### 7. Use image dimensions
 Using height and width attribute will help the browser to display a page without any reflow.
 If you do not specify any resolution then the browser will have no idea what size the image is until the image is completely downloaded.
 This causes a small delay but, if you have more images without dimensions specified then it might lead to a significant delay in page load time.

-> An image without dimensions take more time to load.
+> An image without dimensions takes more time to load.

 If you observe the images I have used in this post, all of them have specified dimensions.
 Specifying dimensions in a normal html website is easy.